Analysis and Summary of Steel Coil Import and Export Situation in Azerbaijan over the Past 20 Years

 2025-10-17

-Future Challenges: Australia will replace Russia as the second-largest source of imports in 2024, and global steel price fluctuations will continue to impact trade stability.
+Key Challenges: Australia will replace Russia as world’s second-largest source of imports in 2024, and world steel price instability will continue to strain trade.
+Data Description.

-The core export data in this article comes from the 2025 monthly statistics of the Metallurgical Information and Equipment Network and China Steel Network.
-Import trends are compiled based on reports from the Azerbaijan State Statistics Committee and the ADB.
-Data from earlier years may have slight deviations due to adjustments in statistical caliber.
+The main export data in this paper is taken from Metallurgical Information and Equipment Network and China Steel Network monthly statistics for 2025.
+Trends of import are calculated based on those of Azerbaijan State Statistics Committee and ADB sources.
+Early years records may have slight variances caused by variation in statistical caliber.

 Share To